 Land surveying dates back centuries and was used when humans were building their first establishments.
 Therefore, unsurprisingly the passing of time has only made this profession more and more important, but what´s land surveying?

 In rough term, land surveying is the art and science which maps and measures the land.
 Land surveyors make detailed inspections of the physical property that belongs to a seller who intends to pass it to a new owner.
-In fact, surveyors play a key role in all land developing areas, from the planning and designing of land subdivisions to roads constructions, utilities, and landscaping; which is why surveyors are usually the first ones on site in order to measure and map the land.
+In fact, surveyors play a key role in all land developing areas, from the planning and designing of land subdivisions to road constructions, utilities, and landscaping, which is why surveyors are usually the first ones on-site in order to measure and map the land.

 The measurements made by them are used by architects to get an idea of the landscape they are working with.
 They also help architects, designers, and engineers to make sure that the structures are accurate and safe, ensuring the buildings are not only fit with the landscape but also able to be constructed.